bemit/create-amp-page-starter/README.md

 ## Features

-Provides a basic file structure and uses the gulp build tasks of create-amp-page, with additionally: markdown and netlify cms.
+Provides a basic file structure and uses the gulp build tasks of [create-amp-page](https://github.com/bemit/create-amp-page), with additionally: markdown and netlify cms.

 - uses `.scss` files
-- page data as `.json` and `.md` with frontmatter
+- page data as `.json` and/or `.md` with frontmatter
 - twig templates and pages
     - pages by template files in `src/html/pages`
     - pages with folders of frontmatter / collections